Protecting Roadsides

 Identify potential wildflower areas

-When you see wildflowers on roadsides, contact the agency responsible for maintaining the roadside and tell them you want them maintained to support pollinators.
-Identify the road and include beginning and end points of the potential wildflower area.
+When you see wildflowers on roadsides, use our form to let us know.
+We will identify the agency responsible† for maintaining the roadside and may be able to advise how to effectively manage it for pollinators.
+When you contact us, identify the road and include beginning and end points of the potential wildflower area.
 If possible, include notes about wildflower and weed species seen in spring, summer and/or fall, as well as habitat type or concerns.

 Roads adjacent to conservation areas are good places to start looking for potential wildflower areas.
 That’s because they are often in rural areas with wide rights-of-way and existing roadside wildflowers that could be managed through reduced mowing.
 The Florida Natural Areas Inventory can help you locate your county’s conservation areas.